minhthangdang/GrabAI/README.md

 ### Preparation

-The Stanford Cars dataset is accompanied with [devkit](https://ai.stanford.edu/~jkrause/cars/car_devkit.tgz) which includes the class labels and bounding boxes for all images.
+The Stanford Cars dataset is accompanied with a [devkit](https://ai.stanford.edu/~jkrause/cars/car_devkit.tgz) which includes the class labels and bounding boxes for all images.
 These are provided in matlab format and I've converted them into CSV files for easy manipulation.
 These CSV files are located under "annotations" folder where:

-* annotations.csv contains the annotations (image path, label id, bounding box coordinates, etc.) for each image.
+* *annotations.csv* contains the annotations (image path, label id, bounding box coordinates, etc.) for each image.

-* class_names.csv contains all the class names.
+* *class_names.csv* contains all the class names.

 ### Preprocess